Reed-CompBio/spras/docs/tutorial/intermediate.rst

 experimentally verified or fully known, making it difficult to define a reliable reference network for evaluation.

-Explain two sentence high level how we do evaluation: Parameter selection + pr or prcs
+TODO: Explain two sentence high level how we do evaluation: Parameter selection and then pr or prcs

 4.1 Adding evaluation post-analysis to the intermediate configuration
 =====================================================================